 Former employees of Sava’s bring numerous allegations of sexual harassment and misconduct

-A version of this story will appear in print on Monday, Feb.
+A version of this story appeared in print on Monday, Feb.
 17.

 School of Music, Theatre & Dance junior Chloe Castro-Santos was working at Sava’s, a popular Ann Arbor restaurant, in 2018 when the head chef Gustavo Salazar Esquivel allegedly propositioned her for sex.

 This was the summer after her freshman year at the University of Michigan, and he had just helped her during a particularly busy shift.
 She tried to thank him for his assistance.